-In September2016 AMDAD prepared a conceptual Mine Plan or Scoping Study for the Kora deposit in consultation with K92ML.
-A conceptual LOM Plan was also prepared (AMDAD, 2016b).
+In September2016 AMDAD prepared a conceptual Mine Plan as part of a Scoping Study for the Kora deposit in consultation with K92ML (AMDAD, 2016b).

-As part of the scoping study AMDAD applied financial and processing parameters to determine cut off grades for stope design, generated 3-D stope shapes and mining inventory using the CAE Mineable Shape Optimiser (MSO) program, and created a conceptual development layout to suit the MSO inventory.
+As part of the Scoping Study AMDAD applied financial and processing parameters to determine cut off grades for stope design, generated 3-D stope shapes and mining inventory using the CAE Mineable Shape Optimiser (MSO) program, and created a conceptual development layout to suit the MSO inventory.
 AMDAD also produced a simple mining schedule as input for a simple project cashflow model.